The tips contained in these pages are for educational purposes only.

 Parital thickness burns destroy the top layers of skin which cause blistering.
 If blisters pop, it is best to keep them covered using a clean nonstick bandage and seek medical attention.
 With any type of burn, you want to make sure you keep yourself hydrated.

 Full Thickness Burns

-Full Thickness burns are very deep into the skin.
-The skin feels very dry and hard.
-These burns dont have much feeling because the nerves (little things inside the skin that tell the body when it hurts) are damaged.
-These burns will not heal without an operation.
+Full Thickness burns are very deep into the skin causing the skin to feel dry and hard.
+These burns don’t have much feeling because the nerves are damaged and will not heal without an operation.